Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 Setting The Tone For The New School Year

-For more than six years, I taught English as a foreign language (EFL) at a school in Thailand.
-Every year I attempted to set the tone for my classes for the new school year by doing the following during the first 50 minute period:
+For almost seven years, I taught English as a foreign language (EFL) at a school in Thailand.
+Every year I attempted to set the tone for my classes for the new school year by doing the following during the first 50-minute period: